lavint/FinTech-Blockchain/Smart Contracts.md

 * Are programmed using smart contracts so they can be programmed to do many things besides just payments

+* Have a supply which can be a fixed or infinite amount

+* Represent any store of value including, votes, currency, and property

 * Can be traded globally without any additional infrastructure because they are blockchain-powered

 * By tokenizing things, you can make representing and trading value very easy and efficient

 * You can open up your crypto wallet to see all the various assets you own in a single place, digital and physical

-* Business assets can easily be tracked and transferred, dramatically improving liquidity and auditability
+* Business assets can easily be tracked and transferred, improving liquidity and auditability

 * Items you purchase at a grocery store can be tokenized, allowing you to scan a code on your groceries to pull up the entire supply chain history of the items, so you know exactly where they came from

 * Stablecoins are tokens designed to have stable value; unlike traditional cryptocurrencies, they are not as volatile since they are backed by fiat (government) currencies

 * Stablecoins normally hold USD within bank accounts and then issue tokens backed by these dollars

+* Open, public, borderless, censorship-resistant, and neutral

 <br>